atoff/OpenAircraftType/README.md

 # Where is the data!

 The raw data is located in the `src` folder.
-Compiled versions in differant formats can be found in `build`.
+Compiled versions can be found in the [releases](https://github.com/atoff/OpenAircraftType/releases).
 However, if you are using the data for a custom application, I highly suggest creating your own compiler tool so you get just the data you want/need.

 # Contributing